omiranda/GUI_environments_documentation/docs/usage.md

 ![Motion censoring](./usage/gui_motion_censoring.png)

 * **FD_th** (frame displacement threshold): maximum FD allowed to be included.
 Frames with a FD higher than the number provided here will be excluded.
 Default is 0.2.
-Note, the GUI will also discharge segments of less than 3 continuous surviving frames flanked by “bad” frames (ie frames with FD larger than the threshold).
+Note, the GUI will also discharge segments of less than 3 continuous surviving frames flanked by “bad” frames (*i.e.* frames with FD larger than the threshold).
 * **min_time_minute**: how long (in minutes) the surviving frames need to add to for inclusion.
 Participants with a total number of surviving frames less than the time selected here will be excluded.
 Default is 2.5 minutes.
 * **kip_frames**: How many frames to exclude at the beginning of each resting state session.
 Default is 5.
 * **n_ar**: How many autoregressive terms to use to remove autocorrelations.
 You can leave it at 5 (the default value).
-* **Detect Outliers**: 1 or 0, ie yes or not, respectively.
-It selects outliers based on the variance across grayordinates (ie the variance was calculated on each dtseries file before parcellation) on the surviving frames.
+* **Detect Outliers**: 1 or 0, *i.e.* yes or not, respectively.
+It selects outliers based on the variance across grayordinates (*i.e.* the variance was calculated on each dtseries file before parcellation) on the surviving frames.
 It uses the Matlab’s function "*isthisanoutlier*” using the method: 'median'.

 The GUI also calculates and displays “on the fly” the number of surviving participants as you change the options